-While the disk was showing up in the operating system, a click on it to access it in Windows Explorer yielded the error message "Insert Disk, Please Insert A Disk Into Drive" followed by the assigned device letter of the drive.
+A Ghacks user contacted me recently about the issue.
+He noticed that a new hard drive was showing up in Windows Explorer but a click on the drive to access it would return the error message "Insert Disk, Please Insert A Disk Into Drive" followed by the assigned device letter of the drive.

 There are however a few things that users can do to troubleshoot the issue.